 On August 31, 2017, Birchcliff acquired securities consisting of 4,500,000 common A LP units in a limited partnership and 10,000,000 preferred trust units in a trust (collectively, the "Securities") at a combined investment value of \$10.0 million.
 The Securities are not publicly listed and do not constitute significant investments.
-Birchcliff recorded a loss on investment on the Securities of \$1.2 million during the twelve month Reporting Period, as compared to a gain of \$1.8 million during the Comparable Prior Period.
+Birchcliff recorded a loss on investment on the Securities of \$1.5 million and \$1.9 million during the three and twelve month Reporting Periods, respectively, as compared to a gain of \$1.6 million in the three month Comparable Prior Period and a loss of \$1.2 million in the twelve month Comparable Prior Period.